vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 and social media platforms such as Facebook that serve as meeting places.</p>

 That is why we saw a need for an intermediate form especially for photo clubs: something between the relatively unvisited websites and the (too) hectic and fleeting social media.
-With the aim of being able to view the photo work of clubs easily and in peace.
+With the aim of being able to view the photo work of clubs easily and in peace and quiet.
 </details></p>

 </li><li>